Arts and Innovation: Balancing the Risks

 Peta Portelli has an MBA in Entrepreneurship, a Bachelor of Business in Accounting and Finance and was previously an International Fashion Designer – a polymath who is equally passionate about the numbers as well as the look and feel of a product.
 Peta is currently a Relationship Manager at the CSIRO’s ON innovation program and has 15 years’ experience in sales, marketing, business development, product design, retail and consulting.

-Vicki Sowry's expertise is in brokering opportunities for artists to research and experiment with science and technology partners in industry and academia for mutual benefit.
-She is an assessor and industry advisor for the Australia Council and has contributed to sector capability and policy development through governance roles she has held over 25 years.
-She has been Director of ANAT since 2012.
+Vicki Sowry creates opportunities for artists to pursue interdisciplinary research and experimentation with partners drawn from industry and academia.
+She is an assessor and industry advisor for the Australia Council for the Arts and has contributed to industry capability and policy development through governance roles.
+She has been Director of Australian Network for Art and Technology (ANAT) since 2012.

 Dr Andrew Yip is a researcher and new media artist who researches the applications of immersive and embodied new media technologies for the GLAM sector.
 Andrew designs interactive systems for museums and galleries and his installations have been exhibited at institutions such as the Art Gallery of NSW, Heide Museum of Modern Art, Art Gallery of South Australia and the Powerhouse Museum.
 He is a Post-Doctoral Research Fellow at the iCinema Centre for Interactive Cinema Research and Director of the Ultra High-Resolution Scanning Laboratory at the University of New South Wales.

 Produced by SAMAG Co-Chairs: Adrian Burnett and Alli Burness